 To start an analysis, you'll need to select a project and scenario.
-Once these are selected you can retrieve results for the origin marker shown on the map either by moving the marker to a new location or clicking the fetch results button at the top of the page.
+Once these are selected you can fetch results for the origin marker shown on the map either by moving the marker to a new location or clicking

 This will initialize a compute cluster which may take a minute to start up.
 If this is your first time performing an analysis with a given network bundle it may take some time to build the network, however this only needs to be done once for each bundle.
 For more information, see the FAQ page.

 Once the compute cluster is initialized you should see an isochrone displayed in blue around your point on the map.
 If you have selected an destination opportunity layer, you will also see a chart of accessibility at selected time and percentile thresholds.
 You may also select a comparison project and scenario, which will be shown in red.
 Many other configuration parameters are described in the Options and Configuration.

 After the server returns results the map will show a blue isochrone for your primary scenario.
 This represents the area reachable from the origin marker within the selected travel time cutoff, to a given degree of certainty.
 If a comparison scenario is selected, its isochrone will be shown in red.
 The overlap of the main and comparison isochrones should be visible as a combination of the two colors.

 The travel time cutoff slider controls the travel time threshold between a range of one minute and two hours.
 The slider for travel time percentile controls the portion of departures within the time window that have to meet the travel time threshold.
 Reducing the travel time should smoothly decrease the size of the isochrone.
 The default values are 60 minutes, at the 50th percentile.
 This would mean that the default isochrone boundary is drawn where the median trip in the selected departure window would take exactly one hour.